-Then, like many others, we watched ‘The Game Changers’ on Netflix and both my husband and I were wowed and intrigued by the results experienced by many elite athletes who have moved to plant-based eating.
-The health and fitness factors coupled with the enormous environmental benefits inspired us to make the change
+Then, like many others, we watched ‘The Game Changers’ on Netflix and both my husband and I were intrigued by the results experienced by many elite athletes who have moved to plant-based eating.

 As a Chinese medicine practitioner cutting out dairy was an easy one to get my head around.
 We eat too much dairy in the West.
 This, along with eating too much processed food, way too much sugar and our warm wet climate creates the pathogen Damp in the body.
 Damp slows our system down and can create all kinds of problems including unwanted excess weight, tiredness, depression and infertility.

-Luckily I have discovered that lots of plant-based food has iron in it – especially leafy greens, apricots, chickpeas and seeds.
+Lots of plant-based food has iron in it – especially leafy greens, apricots, chickpeas and seeds.
 The issue is that our body finds it harder to absorb the iron contained in plants.
-Nonetheless with a few thought out adjustments it’s totally doable and for those of you who are really deficient a good supplement such as SpaTone or Floradix will get you there.*

-There are two issues that have raised their heads.
+There are two issues that arise here.
 The first is calcium and the second is phytoestrogens.

 Women’s bone density decreases by up to 20% after the menopause, caused by the drop in oestrogen in the body.
 HRT helps protects against this but to protect yourself naturally you need to a) keep active with weight bearing exercises, b)cut down on caffeine and alcohol, c)reduce stress and d) make sure your diet contains good amounts of both calcium and vitamin D.